Author paints dark, satiric portrait of Vancouver in stories

 As a satirist, though, she said she has run into difficulties, noting that some of the unreal or otherworldly things she has written have come true, such as reality TV.

-"The world has become so self-satirizing.
-You open the paper or go online, and it's really hard to satirize a world - not just a society but a world - that's become so self-satirizing," she said.
+"The world has become so self-satirising.
+You open the paper or go online, and it's really hard to satirise a world - not just a society but a world - that's become so self-satirising," she said.